 When you publish your first novel, every review that comes in feels like torture.
 If it’s positive, you can hardly believe it’s true and if it’s negative, well, that’s a whole other can of beans.

-I was most worried about the reviews from Asia and Asia experts.
+I was most worried about the Asian critics and experts.
 Maybe I had gotten my history wrong.
 Or, even worse, I had exoticized life in Shanghai.
 Thankfully, none of the critics called me out on that particular score.

 What a thrill to be reviewed by John Grant Ross for none other than bookish.asia, a book review site dedicated to showcasing quality fiction and non-fiction works about Asia.
 It’s hard to get anyone to pay attention to a novel, let alone one that’s been out for more than a year now.
 Ross calls my novel